Kenneract/KiCAD-Multi-BOM-Plugin/README.md

 - "NOT IN DATABASE" means the JLCPCB part is not in the part database and thus cannot be evaluated
 	- You can manually add parts to the database file to fix this

+Note: As I add more parts to the `JLCPCB_Part_Database.csv` file and it grows in size, the impact on loading time will become more significant.
+To reduce these effects the database is cached (pickled) after the first execution.
+This means the first run of the plugin will be slower than subsequent runs.
+The cached database will also be re-generated any time the plugin or database CSV are updated.

 ### Sample Output: